 Miodrag Gladović (HR)

-Miodrag Gladović is an electro-acoustical engineer, musician and multimedia artist.
-For years he has been very active on the contemporary art scene, as a member of the artistic duo Lightune.G with Bojan Gagić or independently, and with his work, engineering knowledge, and outstanding creativity he continuously contributes to the innovativeness of the projects he participates in.
-The combination of his punk approach and DIY ethics, more than two decades of musical experience in bands and projects of different genres, incorporating and using new technologies in his artistic work, his sensibility for contemporary music and art – all this has made Gladović one of the most prominent names on the contemporary scene, primarily experimental and improvisational music scene, but also in other innovative contemporary art practices.
+Miodrag Gladović is an engineer of electroacoustics, musician and multimedia artist.
+As an artist, he has been actively engaged on the contemporary arts scene for numerous years – either as a member of the artistic duo Lightune.G together with Bojan Gagić, or as a solo artist.
+His work, engineering expertise and immense creativity continuously contribute to the innovative aspects of all projects he is involved in.
+Combining a punk approach with DIY ethics, his twenty-year experience in a wide variety of musical styles and projects, using technology in artistic work and nurturing a specific sensibility for contemporary music and arts, makes him one of the most prominent names on the contemporary scene – primarily within the field of experimental and impro music, but also in the context of other innovative contemporary artistic practices.